douglas-vaz/FoxTracks/README.md

-FoxTracks is a Simple music player for the firefox OS, written in Javascript.
+FoxTracks is a simple music player for the Firefox OS, written in Javascript.